 The classic tourist shot with Christ the Redeemer

-So, Should You Hike Up The Trail to Corcovado Mountain?
+So, Should You Hike Up The Trail To Corcovado Mountain?

-If you are traveling to Brazil and are considering a hike to Christ the Redeemer, we highly recommend it under the right circumstances!
-While it is a challenging climb and at times, it will make you wonder why on earth you signed up for it, in the end, it is definitely worth it.
+If you are travelling to Brazil and are considering a hike to Christ the Redeemer, we highly recommend it under the right circumstances!
+While it is a challenging climb and, at times, it will make you wonder why on earth you signed up for it, in the end, it is definitely worth it.
+Plus, it’s the most environmentally friendly way of visiting the iconic statue!

 Hike to Christ the redeemer: Start your hike early to avoid the crowds